konstellation-io/website/content/en/docs/KRE/user/40_krt/specs/index.md

 A KRT yaml file is a declarative file describing the content of the KRT.
-It has general description of the Version, a GRPC entrypoint for the Runtime Version and nodes that are connected between each other to form workflows that will be access through GRPC services defined on the entrypoint.
+It has general description of the Version, a GRPC entrypoint for the Runtime Version and nodes that are connected between each other to form workflows that will be accessed through GRPC services defined on the entrypoint.

 ## Fields Specs